cadenmbond/cadenmbond/README.md

 ## Skills

 - C++
+- Python
+- Lua
 - Java
 - Web development
 - Game development
 - Graphics programming
-- Operating systems

 ## Background

-- I started programming at age 9 through the Hour of Code program.
+- My interest for programming sparked at age 9 with hour of code.
 - My first language was Luau using Roblox Studio.
+- I began python at 12
 - I expanded to Java at 14
 - I developed an interest in C++ at 16

-## Focus

-I'm primarily focused on my lower level software development such as OpenGL projects.

 ## Hobbies
 - Programming (Of course)
-- Video Games
 - Listening to Music
 - Walking outdoors
-- Playing Soccer
+- Playing (and watching) Soccer

 ## GitHub Activity